-Audio options
+Audio Options

-- 3 Optionally, enter a name for the audio controller in the Name field.
-This name displays in the Interactive Objects area in the bottom of the palette. - 4 If you want the audio object to be initially invisible, check Initially Hidden. - 5 To make the audio play automatically when the page it is on displays, check Auto Play. - Auto Play for audio and video is not supported on mobile devices (iOS & Android). - 6 To make the audio play repeatedly, check Loop. - 7 To make the audio stop playing when the user goes to a different page, check Stop Audio When Page Turns.
-If you leave this box unchecked, the audio will continue to play until the user moves to the next article.

-Sounds that play at the article level do not play when you preview the article in a Web browser.
+- Name: Optionally, enter a name for the audio controller in the Name field.
+This name displays in the Interactive Objects area in the bottom of the palette. - Initially Hidden: If you want the audio object to be initially invisible, check Initially Hidden. - Auto Play: To make the audio play automatically when the page it is on displays, check Auto Play. - Auto Play for audio and video is not supported on mobile devices (iOS & Android). - Loop: To make the audio play repeatedly, check Loop. - Stop Audio When Page Turns: To make the audio stop playing when the user goes to a different page, check Stop Audio When Page Turns.
+If you leave this box unchecked, the audio will continue to play until the user moves to the next article. - Sounds that play at the article level do not play when you preview the article in a Web browser. - Hide Controller: If Stop Audio When Page Turns is checked, you can hide the default audio controls by checking Hide Controller. - To specify the location of the audio file, click an option in the Source area.

-- 8 If Stop Audio When Page Turns is checked, you can hide the default audio controls by checking Hide Controller. - 9 To specify the location of the audio file, click an option in the Source area. - To use a local audio file, click File (Embed), then click the button and select the audio file. - To use an audio file from Quark Publishing Platform, click Quark Publishing Platform, then click Browse Platform and select the audio file.
+- To use a local audio file, click File (Embed), then click the button and select the audio file. - To use an audio file from Quark Publishing Platform, click Quark Publishing Platform, then click Browse Platform and select the audio

-10 To finish configuring the audio object, click a different object or a blank part of the layout.
+To finish configuring the audio object, click a different object or a blank part of the layout.